Unix Skills

 Consider a quick example.
 Using a GUI, changing the permissions on a file takes about 5 mouse clicks (not including all the navigating around to find the file).
 Changing the permissions on a file using a CLI takes about 20 keystrokes.
 If you have to change the permissions on 100 files, it'll take you 5×100=500 mouse clicks, but about 20 keystrokes will do the trick using a CLI, with judicious use of wildcards.
 (Plus, if you're a good typist, those 20 keystrokes can take less time than those 5 mouse clicks.)

 A software developer named Lawrence D'Oliveiro talks about this in his Tumblr post entitled CLI versus GUI Deathmatch!.
-You could also read a post about the Linux philosophy.
+You should also read a post about Linux philosophy.
 (I'll bet you didn't know an operating system could have a philosophy!)
-Neither are necessary or required, but you might find them interesting.

 Directories